 There’s also a careers service on site: “The careers fair was good,” reports one student.
 Another Guildford LPCer wasn’t impressed, though: “I don’t believe I was given much exposure to law firms at all”.
 This could be because Guildford doesn’t have a city location.
 Overall, the careers service is well regarded and students seem to get out of it what they put in.

 ULaw Guildford has “really good connections with firms in the area like Penningtons Manches and Stevens & Bolton” (Clyde & Co also has an office not far away too), and local law firms come to visit the campus.
 If you’re an aspiring City trainee, then fear not: the centre of legal London is only a 30-minute train ride away.

 And although Guildford is no London, there’s still a nightlife to enjoy as a postgrad.
 The Casino club is a student favourite.
 Known as MNG among the veterans, ‘Monday Night Guildford’ is the main weekly event.
-For a more relaxing evening post-LPC tutorials, head to the Tickled Ivory Piano Bar, where you can enjoy live music and long cocktails.
+For a more relaxing evening post-LPC tutorials, head to the Britannia, where you can enjoy drinks in the garden by the river.
 But it wouldn’t be a student town without a Wetherspoon’s, and Guildford doesn’t disappoint.